freenas/freenas-docs/userguide/jails.rst

 of FreeBSD to install for this jail.
 Previously downloaded versions display :literal:`(fetched)` next to their entry in the list.

-Click :guilabel:`Next` to see a simplified list of networking options.
+Click :guilabel:`NEXT` to see a simplified list of networking options.
 The jail can be set to automatically configure IPv4 with :guilabel:`DHCP` and :guilabel:`VNET` or IPv4 and IPv6 can be configured manually.
 Multiple interfaces are supported in the :guilabel:`IPv4 Address` and